ZOMA-JR/SuperStore-final-Project/README.md

-# 📊 Tableau Dashboard – Interactive Visual Insights
+# 📊 Tableau Dashboard – Interactive Visual Insights by (Sarah Elsayed & Sarah Mostafa)
 The final component of our analysis is the fully interactive Tableau dashboard, designed to provide dynamic visual insights into the Superstore dataset.
 This dashboard consolidates key performance indicators (KPIs) such as sales trends, profit margins, customer behavior, and regional performance, allowing users to interact with the data in real-time.